Bali Beyond the Resorts: Temples, Rice Terraces, and Living Hinduism in the Island of the Gods

 Tourists must stay in their hotels.
 The streets are patrolled by pecalang (traditional security) who enforce the rules.
 It's a remarkable experience—24 hours of enforced silence in a world that never stops.

 Nyepi falls on different dates each year (based on the Balinese calendar—usually March).
+In 2026, it falls on March 21.
 Plan around it; you cannot ignore it.

 Practical Cultural Experiences